yaya2devops/bachelor-guide/docs/power.md

 we wanted to ensure that no student would have to go through what we did

-no student ever have to endure what we went through
+no student ever has to endure what we went through

 our guide was designed to be a game changer